matter-labs/zksync-docs/content/00.build/00.zksync-101/_quickstart/_atlas_deploy_contract.md

 ![Contract in Atlas](/images/101-quickstart/101-atlas-contract.png)

 Once compiled sign the transaction with your wallet and wait until its processed.
 You’ll see the contract in the “Deployed contracts” section.
-Congratulations, you’ve deployed your first smart contract to zkSync Era testnet!
+Congratulations, you’ve deployed your first smart contract to %%zk_testnet_name%%!

 Below the contract name you can find its deployment address.
 The “Live Contract State” section displays the smart contract balance and the value returned by the `getTotalMessages` function.